thundergolfer/ai-enablement-stack/CONTRIBUTING.md

 ## How to Contribute

-### Adding a New Company/Product
+### Adding a New Company

+**Please note that we are only accepting venture-backed companies.
+Contributions that include non-venture-backed companies won't be accepted.**

 1. Fork the repository
-2. Add the company logo to the `./public/images/` folder (if available)
+2. Add the company logo to the `./public/images/` folder
    - Image should be high quality and preferably in transparent SVG or PNG format (crop them tight)
-   - Name the file consistently with the company/product name
+   - Name the file consistently with the company name
 3. Add your entry to the `ai-enablement-stack.json` file in the appropriate category
 4. Submit a pull request